pwnjack/yeoman-gulp-less/README.md

     cd yeoman-gulp-less

-Then install al dependencies
+Then install all dependencies

     npm install
     bower install

-Done.

-You can now start developing your project, to add new libraries do so:
+to add new libraries do so:

     bower install bootstrap --save

+You can now start developing your project, to preview it in your browser while developing:

+    gulp watch

+When ready to release:

+    gulp build

 Done.